 - Amino acids

 However, the nutritional content of Manuka is as much as four times greater than normal flower honeys.
-Manuka honey is found in New Zealand when bees pollinate the Manuka bush.
+Manuka honey benefits originate in New Zealand when bees pollinate the Manuka bush.
 Certain varieties of Manuka honey are rich in dihydroxyacetone, methylglyoxal and hydrogen peroxide.

 This medicinal combination makes up what we call the Unique Manuka Factor (UMF).
 UMF is a worldwide standard for gauging the antibacterial strength of Manuka.
 (3) If you want a guarantee that the honey you are buying is medicinal quality, look for a UMF rating of 10 or higher.